Help Center

 About Our Recipes

 Absolutely!
 We encourage adaptation and experimentation.
 Where possible, we include substitution suggestions within the recipe.
-If you're unsure about a specific swap, leave a comment on the recipe post and our chef will respond with recommendations.
+If you're unsure about a specific swap, leave a comment on the recipe post and our team will respond with recommendations.

 Many of our recipes can be adapted for various dietary needs including gluten-free, dairy-free, vegetarian, and vegan diets.
 Check individual recipe posts for specific dietary notes and modification suggestions.